-THE-37 - Musical Theater Techniques 3 units UC, CSU
+THE-37 - Musical Theater Techniques

 Limitation on enrollment: Audition on or before the first class meeting.

 Principles and techniques of the various performance methods and styles involved in performing for the musical theater, including solo and choral singing, dancing and acting.
 Culminates in public performance.
 May be taken a total of four times.
 36 hours lecture and 54 hours laboratory.